Research Fellow, Centre for Cancer Research and Cell Biology

 The successful candidate must have:

-- Hold or be about to obtain a PhD in molecular biology or a related discipline.
+- Have or be about obtain a PhD in cancer biology, molecular biology or a related discipline

-- At least three years relevant research experience.
+- At least three years relevant research experience with publication record commensurate with experience.

-- Experienced in a range of molecular and cellular biology techniques, such as Western blot, immunoprecipitation, flow cytometry, in vitro pull-downs and apoptosis detection techniques, Nucleic acid extraction, RT-PCR, Western blotting, immunofluorescence/IHC.
+- Experienced in a range of molecular and cellular biology techniques, such as PCR, IHC/IF, Western blot, flow cytometry.